YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 <p align="center">
 <img width="700" height="445" src="images\videos\VirtualBox\VB-Hard-Drive2.jpg" title="VirtualBox Create a Virtual HD">
 </p>
-Hard disk file type leave at VDI.
+For Hard disk file type you can leave it at VDI for this example.
+The other options are for compatibility with other VM's.

 Click on Next.